makersacademy/takeaway-challenge/README.md

 * Big up to the Mad March squad over at Makers Academy - I couldn't see you but I felt you the whole way along this journey.
 * Huge thanks to meditation - namaste, jai ma, om shanti shanti, mo' fire.
 * Mad respect to da real OG... my brain - you're taking some hard knocks like a champ and you keep getting up for more, fo real tho homie I don't know where I'd be without you.
 Much love.

+## Feature Tests

+See the spec.rb file in the spec folder for all feature tests performed.